-Orthodontic treatment is generally best carried out in children, but adults can have orthodontic treatment too - and more and more are doing.
+Orthodontic treatment is generally best carried out in children, but adults can have orthodontic treatment - and more and more are doing.
 Age is less important than having the proper number of teeth.
 In children it may be necessary to wait for enough teeth to come through before starting treatment.

 Your dentist or orthodontist will then discuss what treatment is possible.
 Once you are sure you want to go ahead, the treatment can begin as soon as you have enough permanent teeth.

 It is sometimes possible to change the way the jaws grow, using orthodontic appliances.
 These functional appliances use the power of your jaw muscles and can help with certain types of problem.

 Fixed braces are not always made of metal.
 Plastic and ceramic can be used, especially for adults.
-You cannot generally get these braces on the NHS, but they are offered as a private treatment option.
+You cannot generally get these braces on the NHS but they are offered as a private treatment option.

 You can have orthodontic treatment under the National Health Service or as a private patient.
 National Health treatment is free for children up to the age of 18 and students up to the age of 19 based as long as there is a clinical need.
 Other people entitled to free treatment are patients on a low income, pregnant women and nursing mothers.
 Everyone else has to pay the NHS charges.
 There is no charge for treatment in hospital departments.
 You will only be entitled to treatment under the NHS if your condition is serious.
 Minor problems may be classed as cosmetic and would therefore be charged privately.
 If you decide to have treatment privately, the orthodontist will be able to estimate the cost of your treatment and give you details.
 It is always a good idea to discuss the cost fully before treatment and, if necessary, have the cost confirmed in writing to avoid any confusion.

-3. Brush your teeth twice a day with fluoride toothpaste and, if necessary, use a mouthwash.
+3. Brush your teeth for two minutes, twice a day with fluoride toothpaste and, if necessary, use a mouthwash.
 Your dentist or hygienist may recommend a fluoride toothpaste or application for you to use.
 Look for a product carrying the British Dental Health Foundation's accreditation logo.
 This shows that the product has been checked by a panel of experts and does what it says on the packet.